Piano roll Menu

-- Select at random (Shift+R) - Select a note at random.
+- Select more at random (Shift+M) - Select a note at random.

 - Select muted - Select all notes that have been muted (by the mute selection tool).

-- Invert selection (Shift+I) - Inverts the selection (notes that were selected are now deselected and notes that were deselected are now selected).
+- Invert selection (Shift+I) - Notes that were selected will be deselected and notes that were deselected will be selected.

-- Magic lasso - Select notes simply by moving your mouse pointer in a loop that encloses the notes you want to select (no clicking required, it's 'magic' remember).
+- Magic lasso - Select notes by moving your mouse pointer in a loop that encloses the notes you want to select (no clicking required, it's 'magic' remember).
 Make sure you have no notes selected before you perform the lasso action.
 Right-click the empty Piano roll to deselect all notes and make another selection.

 - Ungroup - (Alt+G) - Ungroups any notes that are part of the currently selected group.

-On selection zooms the time line to fit the selection (the command will be disabled if no time region is selected in the timeline).
+- On Selection (Shift+5 - Zoom to time-line selection.
+The command will be disabled if no time region is selected in the timeline.

 another Piano roll.

-Displays a list of controls/automation data to display in the integrated event editor.
+- Target control - Displays a list of controls/automation data to display in the integrated event editor.
 This menu is replicated on the Piano roll toolbar.

-When selected, the Piano roll will automatically display the first non-empty channel when switching between patterns.
+- Auto Locate Channel - The Piano roll will automatically display the first non-empty channel when switching between patterns.
 This menu is replicated on the Piano roll toolbar.

-When checked, the drawn automation events are automatically interpolated upon mouse button release.
+- Auto Smoothing - Automation events are automatically interpolated and smoothed upon mouse button release.

-Scrolls the grid so the playing position marker appears in the middle.
+- Center (Shift+0) - Scrolls the grid so the playing position marker appears in the middle.
 Useful when you want to see the playing position in a long sequence.
 NOTE: Does not work with the numerical keypad, only the numbers above the typing keys.